 The Latest | Ship with food aid leaves for war-torn Gaza; Israel says 100 rockets fired from Lebanon

-A ship carrying 200 tons of food was on its way to the war-devastated Gaza Strip from the island of Cyprus on Tuesday, a test-run for opening a sea corridor to the besieged Palestinian territory where hundreds of thousands of people are on the brink of starvation.
+A ship carrying 200 tons of food was on its way Tuesday to the war-devastated Gaza Strip from the island of Cyprus to test-run opening a sea corridor to the besieged Palestinian territory, where hundreds of thousands of people are on the brink of starvation.

-Efforts by the United States, Egypt and Qatar to broker a cease-fire between Israel and Hamas stalled last week.
-And Israel’s war in Gaza threatens to spill across the Middle East, as militant groups allied with Hamas and backed by Iran trade fire with U.S. and Israeli forces.

-The international push for more humanitarian aid to Gaza — including recent airdrops by the U.S. and other militaries that are unlikely to meet the mounting needs — comes as U.S. President Joe Biden’s policy of providing crucial military aid and diplomatic support for Israel remains unchanged.
+The Israeli military said six aid trucks entered Gaza through the north late Tuesday as the international push for more humanitarian aid to Gaza grew.

 The war began when Hamas-led militants stormed into southern Israel on Oct.
-7, killing some 1,200 people, mostly civilians, and taking around 250 hostage.
-Hamas is still believed to still be holding around 100 captives and the remains of others.
+7, killing some 1,200 people, mostly civilians, and abducting around 250 people.
+Hamas is still believed to still be holding around 100 hostages and the remains of others.

 Gaza’s Health Ministry said that over 31,000 Palestinians have been killed and most of Gaza’s 2.3 million people forced from their homes.
 The ministry doesn’t differentiate between civilians and combatants in its count, but says that women and children make up two-thirds of the dead.
 A quarter of Gaza’s population is starving, according to the United Nations.